GageSilveira/bloody_keyboard_rgb_GUI/README.md

 WantedBy=multi-user.target
 ```

--Activate the service
+- Activate the service
 ```console
 $ sudo systemctl enable bloody-rgb.service
 $ sudo systemctl start bloody-rgb.service
 ```

--At Boot time the helper script will launch and set the RGB based on 'active_profile'
+- At Boot time the helper script will launch and set the RGB based on 'active_profile'

 ### Credits